lcr3/VolumeOverlayWindow/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+- iOS 11 or above
+- Xcode 10 or above
+- Swift 4.0

 ## Installation